pesterhazy/beep-boop/README.md

 ## Usage

-Use `beep-boop` as a wrapper command to envelop your test runner:
+Typically `beep-boop` is used as a prefix command wrapping your test runner:

 ```
 watchexec -- beep-boop npm test